A good name is rather to be chosen than great riches, and loving favour rather than silver and gold.

 John D. Rockefeller, one of the wealthiest men in human history, said, “The most important thing for a young man is to establish a credit – a reputation, character.”
 He also said, “Next to doing the right thing, the most important thing is to let people know you are doing the right thing.”
 This latter idea agrees well with Paul (Ro 12:17; II Cor 8:21).

 If you are young, you have an advantage.
 Your reputation is still being formed, and you should apply yourself with all diligence to make it the very best before God and men.
 If you are young, you have not made as many mistakes as older persons, meaning you have less to live down.
 Choose today to make this proverb a high goal and live according to it.

 Have you blown your reputation already?
 Do you think it is too late?
-It is never too late, if you will repent before God, confess your sins to him, confess your faults to others and make amends or restitution for any wrongs you have done.
-David recovered his reputation after terrible sins, and so did Peter.
-Zacchaeus did as well (Luke 19:1-9).
+It is never too late, if you will repent before God, confess your sins to him, confess your faults to others, and make amends or restitution for any wrongs you have done.
+David recovered his reputation after terrible sins, and so did Zacchaeus and Peter (Luke 19:1-9; Gal 2:9).

 Your name and reputation are daily choices, and you should choose to build them and preserve them more than any other project or goal.
-You can change your name and reputation, so consider it a blessed privilege and duty and a high priority for your life.
+You can change your name and reputation, so consider it a blessed privilege, duty, and a high priority for your life.
 Rather than emphasizing exercise, diet, and sleep to build your body, which has little value to God or men, exercise yourself unto godliness and loving others (I Tim 4:7).